-The ultrasound market has grown to over six billion dollars in annual sales and this has attracted integrated chip manufacturers to design specific chips for a number of the specific ultrasound tasks.
-The performance of these chips surpasses any discrete design for performance / cost.
+The ultrasound market has grown to over seven billion dollars in annual sales and this has attracted integrated chip manufacturers to design specific chips for a number of the specific ultrasound tasks.
+The performance of these chips surpasses any discrete design for performance at cost.

 Today's ultrasound has developed multi-element transducers which require specialized amplification and digitization (analog to digital converters (ADCs) after which all the image formation can be performed in the "digital domain" (in our case in a single FPGA).

 This digital domain provides stability, reliability and reproducible results with algorithms that mathematically produce the optimal image results.
 This allows us to state that the settings on one system when use don another will produce the same image.